Someshog/tcwebsite25-/README.md

 ---

-## 🙋‍♂️ About Us
+## 🙋‍♂️ About Me

-This project was created as part of a technical contest to demonstrate our skills in modern web development, UI/UX, and scalable architecture.
-Connect with us on [LinkedIn](https://www.linkedin.com/) or check out more projects on our [GitHub profile](https://github.com/your-username)!
+Hi!
+I'm Somesh, a 3rd-year Computer Science student with a strong interest in modern web development, design systems, and scalable frontend architectures.

+I led the design, development, and maintenance of the official **TechVibes 2025** website — our college's premier technical fest.
+This project involved building a dynamic and visually engaging platform to showcase event schedules, handle registrations, and post live updates.

+🚀 As a result, we saw a significant increase in participant engagement and smoother communication during the fest.
+It was a hands-on opportunity to apply my skills in **React, Tailwind CSS, Vite, and deployment workflows**, while collaborating closely with our college’s technical committee.